 We have a full-time nurse on site for every camp week operating from the schools’ health centres.
 Our nurses are there to administer medication, first aid and support with all COVID-19 reporting, as needed.
-The nurse is available Monday morning to collect any medications and speak to parents before camp starts.
+The nurse is available Monday morning to collect any medications before camp starts.
 Our Camp Asia team are all first-aid trained.

 Healthy Lunch and snacks (cooked fresh daily) are included in the cost of your camp.
 If your child is a vegetarian, does not or cannot eat beef, pork, seafood, dairy or eggs or has other dietary needs, simply tell us beforehand in your child’s details online.
 Please also note that Camp Asia has a nut-minimisation policy.
 As part of COVID-19 Safe Management measures - children will eat in small, fixed groups and we will take guidance from the Singapore Tourism Board (STB) and Ministry of Health (MOH) for anything related to F&B.